George Ariyoshi: Personal life

 Ariyoshi married Jean Miya Hayashi in 1955 in Honolulu, Hawaiʻi.
 They have a daughter, Lynn, born in 1957; and two sons, Ryozo, born in 1959, and Donn, 1961.

 In her book Washington Place: A First Lady's Story, Jean Ariyoshi credits former police officer Larry Mehau as becoming responsible for her family's safety.
 Mehau was also named "Neighbor Islands Coordinator" for her husband's campaign for governor.
 In the book she states that Mehau, although having a reputation as being honest and tough, was nicknamed in the press as "the Godfather".
 She does not mention why he was given this nickname, but the press did so because he was accused of having ties to the criminal underworld, many claiming that he was the top boss of organized crime in Hawai'i.
 According to Jean Ariyoshi, Mehau offered his help but told her husband: "I know I'm controversial, so don't put me up in front."
 Her husband responded: "I've known you for a long time and I've known you to be a good and honest person.
 What kind of friend would I be if I said 'I want your help but I don't want anyone to know you're helping me?'
 I'm not afraid to have people know of our friendship."
-In his own 200-page autobiography, With Obligation to All, George Ariyoshi does not mention Larry Mehau at all.
+In his own autobiography, With Obligation to All, George Ariyoshi does not mention Larry Mehau at all.

 Ariyoshi has also served as president of the Hawaii Bar Association and served on the board of directors for First Hawaiian Bank, the Honolulu Gas Company and Hawaiian Insurance Guaranty Company.
 He also served on the board of governors at the East-West Center, based in Honolulu, an internationally known education and research organization that was established by U.S. Congress.
 As governor, he is credited with revitalizing the organization, and joined the board when his term as governor ended.
-He served five terms as chairman, until he was not reappointed by Republican Governor Linda Lingle in 2003.
+He served five terms as chairman, until he was not reappointed by Republican governor Linda Lingle in 2003.

-He is the oldest living former governor of Hawaii.